 There are lots of amazing seaside towns in Norfolk!
-From beautiful parishes steeped in history, to traditional bucket and spade resorts with fabulous beaches, there are plenty of places to explore along Norfolk’s miles of coastline.
+From beautiful parishes steeped in history to traditional bucket and spade resorts with fabulous beaches, there are plenty of places to explore along Norfolk’s miles of coastline.

-As a Norfolk local, I have a lot of happy holiday memories of seaside towns in Norfolk, spending long hot summers enjoying crabbing, beach games, ice creams and exploring.
-I hope to share a bit of that love for the seaside towns of Norfolk, and have rounded up some of the best in the county for you to discover.
+As a Norfolk local, I have a lot of happy holiday memories of seaside towns in Norfolk, spending the long hot summer months enjoying crabbing, beach games, ice creams and exploring.
+I hope to share a bit of that love for the seaside towns of Norfolk and have rounded up some of the best in the county for you to discover.

 RELATED POST: The Ultimate Local’s Guide to Norfolk England